lpsouza/lpsouza.github.io/README.md

 - [X] Export all content to Jekyll files.
 - [X] Choose a simple but cool theme.
+- [X] Translate all features from chosen theme to Brazilian Portuguese (my native language).
 - [ ] Organize folders structure from Wordpress exports to my improved structure.